Capta1nT0ad/TelstraCallToCSV/INSTRUCTIONS.md

 **Estimated time: 15 minutes**

 ### Step 1: Getting your Key
 (Relevant for Firefox, Safari with Developer Mode enabled and Google Chrome/Chromium.
 Most other browsers support this method in some way or another, but they are not consistent with this documentation.
-Screenshots are from Firefox.)
+Screenshots are from Firefox. **Important: If you are on Android, you can download Kiwi Browser from the Play Store which has the necessary developer tools to follow this tutorial.**)

 ![](assets/address_field1.png)